-No matter who you are or how good you think you are, a mentor can be an invaluable asset to your personal and professional success.
+No matter who you are or how good you think you are, having a mentor can be an invaluable asset to your personal and professional success.

 What do Google’s Larry Page, Virgin’s Richard Branson and Apple’s Steve Jobs all have in common?
 They all received guidance from mentors.
 Yes – even the legendary Apple founder needed a little help, advice and support from time to time.

 Ask any truly successful business person and, if they are honest about it, they will almost certainly admit to having a mentor and benefiting from their advice at some point in their career.
 It’s a big part of why there are so many prosperous family businesses – parents mentor their children to emulate (or even exceed), their own success!